-Las Vegas has more to offer than casinos, as its location in the Mojave Desert provides its denizens access to some of the most iconic natural wonders of the American Southwest.
-Desert Hope offers unique hiking experiences from the valleys of Red Rock Canyon to the slopes of Mt.
-Charleston to the sandy shores of Lake Mead.
-Desert Hope can also provide equine therapy to clients who prefer an outdoor, holistic approach to their treatment.
+Experience unique hiking excursions from the valleys of Red Rock Canyon, to the slopes of Mt.
+Charleston, and to the sandy shores of Lake Mead.
+Desert Hope Treatment Center also provides equine therapy to clients who would like to add an outdoor and holistic approach to their treatment.

 Addiction doesn’t always manifest alone, and often times can be connected with other mental health struggles.
 Clinicians at Desert Hope are able to treat patients with co-occurring mental health disorders such as PTSD, depression, anxiety disorders, and others.